portellam/deploy-VFIO/README.md

 # Deploy VFIO
 ### v1.0.1
 Effortlessly deploy a hardware-passthrough (VFIO) setup for Virtual Machines (VMs) on a Linux desktop.
-Includes quality-of-life enhancements that you didn't think you need!
+Includes quality-of-life features that you didn't think you need!

 **Download the Latest Release:**&ensp;[Codeberg][codeberg-releases],